cap-security-cartel/report-generator/source/report.md

 This inconsistency leads to not incentivizing emergency liquidations when a prior call to `initiateLiquidation()` has been made.

-## Recommendation The maximum bonus could be applied to any emergency liquidation for incentivizing liquidating highly unhealthy positions.
+**Recommendation:** The maximum bonus could be applied to any emergency liquidation for incentivizing liquidating highly unhealthy positions.

 **CAP Labs:** Fixed in PR [141](https://github.com/cap-labs-dev/cap-contracts/pull/141).